Your Guide To Chinnar Wildlife Sanctuary In 2025

 Chinnar Wildlife Sanctuary lies 18 Km north of Marayoor on State Highway 17, nestled within the Marayoor and Kanthalloor panchayats of Devikulam taluk in Kerala’s Idukki district.
 It stands out among Kerala’s 18 wildlife sanctuaries and is renowned, particularly as the sole rehabilitation centre for the Indian star tortoise in the country.
 The sanctuary shares its borders with the Eravikulam National Park, the Indira Gandhi Wildlife Sanctuary, and the Kodaikanal Wildlife Sanctuary.
 This strategic location seamlessly integrates it into the expansive 1,187 square kilometres of protected forests that span the Kerala-Tamil Nadu border in the Anaimalai Hills.
 Chinnar Wildlife Sanctuary is a vital part of the Western Ghats’ Anamalai sub-cluster, an area currently under UNESCO World Heritage Committee consideration for designation as a World Heritage Site.

-Flora And Fauna At Chinnar Wildlife Sanctuary
+Encounter Flora And Fauna

 Flora and Fauna

-Image Source: Firos AK for wikimedia commons
+Image Source: Firos AK for Wikimedia Commons

-Things To Do
+Top Things To Do In The Haven

 Thuvanam Waterfalls located in the Chinnar Wildlife Sanctuary

-Image Source: VasuVR for wikimedia commons
+Image Source: VasuVR for Wikimedia Commons

 The Chinnar Wildlife Sanctuary is a captivating experience for nature enthusiasts and wildlife lovers.
 Let’s explore some of the exciting activities you can enjoy.
 There are: